- About the Major

-JOUR 399: This course is required of all journalism majors to graduate and is open only to journalism majors.
+JOUR 399/396: One of these courses is required of all journalism majors to graduate and is open only to journalism majors.
 Students must have completed JOUR 201 and either JOUR 320 or 360 with a grade of “C” or higher to enroll in course.
 In addition, students applying for Web production internships are strongly encouraged to complete JOUR 203 and 352 first.

 Your internship should be in your area of concentration so that you are prepared for it, and you are gaining experience that will help you find a job when you graduate.

-Because JOUR 399 is a supervised internship class, the experience must occur in a newsroom or similar office, under the supervision of an experienced journalist.
+Because JOUR 399/396 are supervised internship classes, the experience must occur in a newsroom or similar office, under the supervision of an experienced journalist.
 Freelancing remotely is valuable and is strongly encouraged by the college, but it is not the same as an internship and cannot count for JOUR 399.

 Since the point of the journalism college’s skills classes is to immerse students in the field of professional journalism, it follows that the internship course should do the same.
 Ideally your internship should involve professional experience in reporting, writing, copy editing, broadcast news production or assignment desk duties, Web production or editing, news videography or photography, audio editing or graphics or page design.
 You can expect to do some grunt work on your internship, but that should not be the bulk of what you do.